What Measures are in Place to Keep the Public Safe at Train Crossings?

-- Remember that even if train conductors can see you, they probably cannot stop because it takes trains travelling at high speeds a long time-nearly a mile- to come to a complete stop.
+- Even if train conductors can see you, it takes trains travelling at high speeds nearly a mile to come to a complete stop.

-- Trains always are entitled to the right of way over other vehicles no matter what kind.
+- Trains are entitled to the right of way over every other vehicle, no matter what kind.

-- Only go over train tracks where you are supposed to and when the signs and signals instruct you to cross.
+- You should cross train tracks only in the locations where it is allowed and when the signs and signals permit you to cross.

-- Avoid texts, calls, or other distractions when you’re around trains or railways.
+- Avoid texting, phone calls, and other distractions when you’re around trains or train tracks.